 How can you solve this problem?

-These 1000's of repetitions of the same thing will commit them to muscle memory, and also help you develop other essential aspects of Aikido.
-For example, you'll develop your focus and concentration and begin to control your ego... which will be bored.
+These 1000's of repetitions of the same thing commits them to muscle memory, and also help develop essential aspects of Aikido.
+For example, you'll develop focus and concentration and begin to control your ego... which will be bored.

 Of course, it is important to practise your Aikido basics correctly, or else bad habits will form that become difficult to put right.

-It takes a long time to become an expert in Aikido because there are so many different moves you have to learn.
-This means that each class covers Aikido basic techniques just several times each.
-Think how many classes it will take you to have practised each technique 3,500 times!
+It takes a long time to become an expert in Aikido because there are so many different moves to learn.
+This means that each class covers Aikido basics just several times each.
+How many classes will it take to practice 3,500 techniques?

-There are many ways that you can avoid unnecessary delay and reduce the time you need to become an expert and my Aikido Success Blueprint discusses them in full detail.
+There are many ways that you can avoid unnecessary delay and reduce time to become an expert and my Aikido Success Blueprint discusses them in detail.

 Repetition is the only way to get good at anything... right?

-I suggest that you practise a variety of different ways of performing techniques.
-This allows you to develop a greater understanding of the main Aiki principles involved that underlie all of them.
+I suggest you practice a variety of ways of performing techniques.
+Allowing you to develop a greater understanding of the Aiki principles that underlie them.

-is usually practised from a wrist grab, and either a pull or a push.
+Shihonage practiced from a wrist grab, either a pull or a push.
 It

 Ikkyo involves controlling or throwing your attacker using pressure on their elbow to break their balance, while you control the wrist.